Klipper3d/klipper/docs/Config_Reference.md

 #   The Klipper implementation on most micro-controllers is hard-coded
 #   to 100000 and changing this value has no effect.
 The default is
 #   100000.
 Linux, RP2040 and ATmega support 400000.
+#i2c_timeout:
+#   The time in microseconds after which a i2c timeout occurs.
+Defaults
+#   to 5000 (5ms).
+Some architectures like Linux do not support this, in
+#   which case the value is ignored.
 ```